IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/CLIReadme.md

 *   `--cics-hlq`  | `--cq` | `--cicshlq` *(string)*

 	* Specifies the high\-level qualifier (up to 35 characters) at which the CICS datasets can be found in the target environment\.
-Use this parameter if you have not set the \-\-cics\-deploy\-profile option\.
+This parameter defaults to the value specified in the cics\-deploy profile\.

 *   `--cpsm-hlq`  | `--cph` | `--cpsmhlq` *(string)*

 	* Specifies the high\-level qualifier (up to 35 characters) at which the CPSM datasets can be found in the target environment\.
-Use this parameter if you have not set the \-\-cics\-deploy\-profile option\.
+This parameter defaults to the value specified in the cics\-deploy profile\.

 *   `--description`  | `--desc` *(string)*